johnathankent/vue-loader/docs/en/features/scoped-css.md

 > **Troubleshooting**: Check the compiled style rules in the browser dev tools to determine the conflicting cascade **inheritance** and **specificity** on the computed DOM.

-### 2. Scoped styles do not eliminate the need for classes.
+## 2. Scoped styles do not eliminate the need for classes.
   Due to the way browsers render various CSS selectors, `p { color: red }` will be many times slower when scoped (i.e. when combined with an attribute selector).
 If you use classes or ids instead, such as in `.example { color: red }`, then you virtually eliminate that performance hit.
 [Here's a playground](http://stevesouders.com/efws/css-selectors/csscreate.php) where you can test the differences yourself.

-### 3. Be careful with descendant selectors in recursive components!
+## 3. Be careful with descendant selectors in recursive components!
 For a CSS rule with the selector `.a .b`, if the element that matches `.a` contains a recursive child component, then all `.b` in that child component will be matched by the rule.

-### 4. Establish a pattern
+## 4. Style patterns

 Style conflicts from parent to nested child can occur _with or without_ the parent component adding data-scoping attribute to the child root node.
 Therefore, it may be easier to always assume that parent's scoped data-scoping attribute may be applied at anytime.

-#### A simple wrapper pattern
+### A simple wrapper
-> **Note**: This does not solve conflicts from cascading or inherited styles.
-It does help establish a pattern where root nodes in components are clearly for parents to add layout.

 Since data-scoping attribute makes the CSS more specific, overriding style conflicts requires even more specificity.
 A simple method to avoid common style conflicts on the component root node, is to use a wrapper node where the parent can apply style: